Keeping your immune system in tip top shape is vital for staying well over the winter period.

 Avoid blue light emitting devices (TV, smartphone, laptop, eBook readers) for at least 90 minutes prior to bed, aim to go to bed at the same time every night and rise at the same time every day.

-Do you have any other tips to add to enhance body cleansing?
+Do you have any other tips to help boost your immunity during winter?

 Written by Kelly Rose DipION FdSc VN